lytves/spring-guides/README.md

 # spring-restful-hello-word
 Creating basic Spring RESTful application "Hello, World!"

-Followed Spring starters guide [https://spring.io/guides/gs/rest-service/](Building a RESTful Web Service) which may help you to get familiar with Spring
+Followed Spring starters guide [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/) which may help you to start familiar with Spring Framework

  Has build a service that accept HTTP GET requests at: